 Arguing about money in marriage is common.
 Forbes published a study conducted by the Institute for Divorce Financial Analysis citing financial stress is the third leading cause of divorces.
 This statistic is definitely alarming but financial strain doesn’t need to destroy your relationship.
 In fact, you can avoid conflict over money by having a few simple (ongoing) conversations.

-I’ll never forget when my husband came home with a large bouquet of roses.
-It wasn’t our anniversary or a special occasion, it was one of those “just because” moments.
-It was so sweet and unexpected that I normally would have swooned over that moment.
-However, we had just accumulated some larger bills and were living paycheck to paycheck.
-I was furious!
+My friend recently told me how her husband came home with a large bouquet of roses.
+It wasn’t their anniversary or a special occasion, it was one of those “just because” moments.
+It was so sweet and unexpected and she normally would have swooned over that moment.
+However, they had just accumulated some larger bills and were focused on paying those things off, so needless to say, she was furious!
 The $60 he spent on that bouquet of flowers had already been budgeted for gas that week and his thoughtfulness quickly turned into an hour long argument about his thoughtlessness.

-Although it wasn’t my proudest moment, our argument taught me an important lesson: open communication is key to mastering finances as a team.
-What are you supposed to talk about?
+After the air cleared and cooler heads prevailed, their argument taught them both an important lesson: open communication is key to mastering finances as a team.
+So you might wonder, what are you supposed to talk about, and how?
 Check out my list below.